 Stays - General.
-Waxman v.
-Waxman
+Lithium Royalty Corporation v.
+Orion Resource Partners

 In Waxman v.
 Waxman (Ont CA, 2022) the Court of Appeal considered a permanent stay as a remedy at trial for non-disclosure of litigation-related settlements which the court held to be an abuse of process:

 The appellants argue that an automatic stay is a “draconian” remedy for abuse of process in a case such as this and that the motion judge should have exercised his discretion to redress the failure to disclose through other means.